yokuha/Wahoo-maps/README.md

 Documentation and personal adaptations of homebuilt Wahoo maps and themes.

-In this project, I'll try to provide a consistent, hopefully low-entrance key, documentation of the installation of updated maps for Wahoo Roam and Bolt GPS cycling computers.
+In this project, I'll try to provide a consistent, hopefully easily accessible, documentation of the installation of updated maps for Wahoo Roam and Bolt GPS cycling computers.
+This discussion is focused on, and often limited to, the Bolt v2 and Roam v2 computers, which I will jointly refer to as ``Wahoo'' in this documentation.

 This is really a very simple and small project standing on the shoulders of Giants, or even more so, simply trying to provide a single-stop documentation for newbies.
 Any feedback and help in that respect is very welcome.

+# Improving the maps on Wahoo bike computers

+The easiest update to implement is to use an updated render theme, as the on contained in this project.
+This can be done by copying the files from [render-theme/] to your Wahoo:
+* connect the Wahoo to the computer _via_ USB and turn it on
+* create `maps/vtm-elemnt`, for instance, using [Android File transfer]
+* copy the content of (render-theme/) on your computer to `maps/vtm-elemnt` on the Wahoo.

+## Showing points of interest (POIs)

+# Access options to your GPS computer

+## Android File transfer

 # Other resources